ErikaRedmark/monkey-shines-java-port/README.md

 # Small About Me
 I just recently got into the workforce as a Java developer for an Eclipse plugin.
 Since I prefer to have my day job be something other than an EA Games inspired death march, I pretty much have decided that games would be a hobby.
 I do have a game idea that is original that I would like to work on but I already had this code lying around from when I worked on it at university, and I didn't want it to just rot away.

+# Original Credits
+Listing of the original people who worked on the original game.
+These are basically the people you would find if you looked in the Credits section of the original game:

+Fantasoft Owner: Tim Phillips

+Programming: Mark Elliott

+Artwork: Alan Lau

+Music and Sound Effects: Petteri Lajunen, Ville-Eemeli Kakela

+Level Design:
+Spooked - Vern Jensen
+Spaced Out - Ville-Eemeli Kakela & Petteri Lajunen
+In The Drink - Alexander Minidis
+About the House - Alexander Minidis
+In The Swing - Vern Jensen

+Special Thanks:
+David Lau

+# Extra Original Credits
+Some more people associated with the game, not in the original development but nevertheless important contributers.

+Philip Roy: Writer of original level design tutorials and documents, creator of 'Bonzo Hits Cyberspace' hosted on Fantasofts website, as well as winner of "Level Design Contest" for original game with the world 'Phils Mac World'.